 Following a primary racking, via gravity, off the heavy yeast lees to clean old barrels the Rosé was bottled un-fined and un-filtered.
 Overall the wine spent 9 months in wood.

 This is a classic pale blush Rosé wine, with the light colour heavily suggestive of the light bodied nature of the wine.
-Aromas of delicate red berries as well as savoury hints from the barrel maturation and lees contact get all of your senses going.
-On the palate the low alcohol level really backs up the light body of this wine.
-High acidity reinforces the freshness and summery-nature of the wine and is balanced by some light red fruit notes and amazing mouthfeel and texture.
+The extremely hot 2021/22 growing season has lead to our Rosé showing more pronounced red berry notes than usual, but as always we work hard to achieve some salivating minerality and savoury notes from the barrel maturation and lees contact in order to get all of your senses going.
+The hot year also lead to higher sugar levels in the fruit which in turn produced a finished wine with slightly higher alcohol than typical in our Rosé - a charactristic which produces a more mouth filling wine.
+High acidity reinforces the freshness and summery-nature of the wine and is balanced by ripe, red berry notes and amazing mouthfeel and texture.
 Great complexity and length for such a light and youthful wine, this is screaming out for a hot summers day and plate of chilled seafood, or perhaps a tin of good anchovies and olives.